x

 What’s the Problem With Having Multiple Routers/Modems in the House?

-We mentioned how Xfinity does not recommend the use of more than one router at a time at a single location, but you do still have the option of connecting an extra one if you would like to do so.
+We mentioned how Xfinity does not recommend using more than one router at a time at a single location, but you still have the option of connecting an extra one if you would like to do so.

-The reason Xfinity doesn’t want customers to use more than one router isn’t to be needlessly restrictive, though.
-Instead, they want to cut down on possible interference that could make each user’s connection less effective.
+The reason Xfinity doesn’t want customers to use more than one router isn’t to be needlessly restrictive.
+Instead, they want to reduce possible interference that could make each user’s connectionless effective.

 However, they don’t try to block anyone from putting up another router if they would like.
-Doing so does come with some things each user should be aware of, and we will cover some of the potential issues here in this section.
+Doing so comes with some things each user should be aware of, and we will cover some potential issues in this section.

-You can also make sure they are using different frequencies and channels as a way to avoid interference.
+You can also make sure they are using different frequencies and channels to avoid interference.

-Even if you decide to have two routers, you should still think of one as the router that is in charge of the wireless signal, and the other one can act as a helper of sorts.
+Even if you decide to have two routers, you should still think of one as the router in charge of the wireless signal, and the other can act as a helper.

-Doing so will, again, mean that you need to do some special configurations of the network manually.
+Doing so will again mean that you need to do some special network configurations manually.

 In short, the most likely problems with two or more routers in the home are extra configuration work, interference from being too close, or malfunctioning routers due to the configurations not working properly.